-The following topics are included in this Strategic Vision as amended through December 2024:
+The following topics are included in this Strategic Vision as amended through December 2022:

 - A. Decommissioning Process

 - B. Decommissioning Funding

 - C. Diablo Canyon Lands

 - D. Repurposing of the Diablo Canyon Facilities

 - E. Engagement Panel Structure and Function Review

 - F. Emergency Planning

 - G. Spent Fuel Management

 - H. Economic Impacts / Opportunities

 - I. Transportation of Non-Radioactive and Low-Level Radioactive Waste Materials

 - J. Water Resources

 - K. Decommissioning Land Use Permit and the CEQA Process

 - L. New Spent Nuclear Fuel Storage System

-- M. Update on Diablo Canyon Lands

-- N. Spent Fuel Storage Status

-- O. Parcel P Repurposing Offshore Wind Energy Production

-- P. Long Term Spent Fuel Management

 The vision statements in this document are the framework around which the goals and recommendations are based.
 A goal is a description of a desired outcome and the recommendations are the activities needed to meet the goal.

-The vision statements and goals are in this section of the Vision (Section III).
-The recommendations are contained in Section IV - Recommendations.
-Section V is a report on the status of the recommendations.

-[Amended July 2020, March 2021, April 2022, April 2023, April 2024, April 2025]
+The recommendations are contained in Section IV - Recommendations/Implementation Plan.
+As appropriate, the DCDEP will report on the status of the recommendations.
+[Amended July 2020, March 2021, April 2022, April 2023]